19 Fall Science Activities

 As temperatures turn colder, birds that stay in your area (and don't migrate to warmer locations) may have a more difficult time finding food.
 This is a great time to make feeders for your backyard or school science area.
 Just make sure you have a plan to keep them filled during the winter months, too!
 For related lessons, try the Using Empirical Data in the Classroom: Raptor Migrations! lesson to investigate how seasonal changes influence the behaviors of birds like raptors and What Animals Need to Survive to help students identify an animal's basic needs.

 Use the Make a Toy Sailboat activity to make toy sailboats from corks and craft materials.
 These can fit right in with discussions of the Mayflower that carried the Pilgrims to North America.
-For other creative building activities, see 8 Free Science Activities with Toilet Paper Tubes and 12 Engineering Design Challenges Perfect for Remote Learning.
+For other creative building activities, see 10 STEM Activities with Cardboard Tubes and 12 Engineering Design Challenges Perfect for Remote Learning.

 Encourage creativity and storytelling with homemade shadow puppets.
 Whether their stories are spooky Halloween tales or something else, the Making Shadow Puppets activity helps students explore the science that brings shadow puppets to life.
 (For other storytelling-themed STEM activities, see Imagine Your Story - STEM Activities for Storytellers of All Ages!.)